 Moreover, participants also indicated that enhanced communication and feedback significantly contribute to increased productivity and improved service delivery within the Public Health Service.
 When employees receive clear instructions, regular updates, and constructive feedback, they are better equipped to perform their duties efficiently and accurately (Akunne & Osita, 2023).
 Respondents noted that timely communication helps staff prioritize tasks, reduce errors, and respond proactively to emerging challenges, leading to smoother workflow and operational efficiency.
 Moreover, when employees feel valued and supported through recognition and constructive feedback, their motivation and commitment to achieving organizational goals increase.
 This heightened engagement translates into higher levels of productivity and a more responsive, patient-centered service delivery (Ojeleye & Jada, 2022).
 Participants emphasized that the combined effect of effective communication, feedback, and employee engagement ultimately strengthens the overall performance of the health sector, ensuring that public health services are delivered reliably and efficiently to the community.

 Bottom of Form3.2.
 The Relationship between Organizational Support and Employee Loyalty in the Public Health Service

-Table 1: The Relationship between Organizational Support and Employee Loyalty in the Public Health Service
+Table 1.
+The Relationship between Organizational Support and Employee Loyalty in the Public Health Service